DESI-UR/VAST/Documentation/source/VoidRender_examples.rst

 To change the colors of the voids, set the ``void_hole_color`` keyword in **VoidRender**.
-To set all voids to a single color, provide a single RGB:math:`\alpha` array.
+To set all voids to a single color, provide a single RGB\ :math:`\alpha` array.
 To set different colors for the voids, provide an array of shape (:math:`N_{voids}`,4), where :math:`N_{voids}` corresponds to the number of unique void IDs in the ``holes_group_IDs`` keyword.
 The number of holes may be different than the number of voids.